 New Orleans is known to be one of the most haunted cities in the U.S.A.

-T.V. shows, movies and documentaries are shot here often do to it's spooky setting and haunting legends.
-Groups of tourists gather up in Jackson Square at night to go on a guided ghost tour, where they take you to haunted bars, restaurants and houses!
+TV shows, movies, and documentaries are often shot here do to it's spooky setting and haunting legends.
+Groups of tourists gather up in Jackson Square at night to go on a guided ghost tour, where they take you to haunted bars, restaurants, and houses!
 This photo was taken on the rear side of the St. Louis Cathedral.
-It's a haunting sight with the shadow of the statue of Jesus projected in such a grand way yet it's supposed to symbolize openness and acceptance.
-I recommend selecting a tour that's no longer than 1.5 hours, anything longer will seem like a lecture and will not be fun.
-Our tour ran over to 2.5 hours and we were over it by that point.
-Nevertheless, I do believe these tours could be fun depending on the tour you choose.
-Maybe next time we visit we'll do a paying tour and compare the difference, also haunted bars instead of haunted places and people night be more fun... you get to drink along the way with every stop! -- end of day 1
+It's a haunting sight with the shadow of the statue of Jesus projected in such a grand way.
+Yet, it's supposed to symbolize openness and acceptance.
+I recommend selecting a tour that's no longer than 1.5 hours; anything longer will seem like a lecture and will not be fun.
+Our tour ran over to 2.5 hours, and we were over it by that point.
+Nevertheless, I do believe these tours could be fun, depending on the tour you choose.
+Maybe next time we visit, we'll do a paying tour and compare the difference.
+Also, haunted bars instead of haunted places and people might be more fun... you get to drink along the way with every stop! -- end of day 1

-DAY 2 -- Cruising though Frenchmen Street, Faubourg Marigny and the ByWater district...
+DAY 2 -- Cruising through Frenchmen Street, Faubourg Marigny, and the ByWater district...

-Today is all about colorful houses, the best live jazz music scene and good beignets!
-The two most popular places in New Orleans to try a beignet at are: Cafe Du Monde -- established in 1862 ( cash only ) & Cafe Beignet.
-We went to both and have a favorite.
-For us it's Cafe Beignet all the way!
-The Beignets were lighter, fluffier and tasted so fresh!!!
+Today is all about colorful houses, the best live jazz music scene, and good beignets!
+The two most popular places in New Orleans to try a beignet are Cafe Du Monde -- established in 1862 ( cash only ) & Cafe Beignet.
+We went to both and had a favorite.
+For us, it's Cafe Beignet all the way!
+The Beignets were lighter, fluffier, and tasted so fresh!!!
 Head here for breakfast, a great way to start your day.

-St. Roch Market, which we will not stop at but you totally can :) I'll give you the street name and general area to some of my favorite homes but in respect for the owners privacy as these are private residences, I will not disclose the full address.
+Up next, we'll be taking a city walk (approximately 4 hours).
+We'll see more local neighborhoods, rail tracks, warehouses, colorful homes, and make two stops along the way-- for lunch and one for wine and snacks.
+From the French Market, we're heading on to Faubourg Marigny and ending in the ByWater district.
+We'll pass another popular market along this walk St. Roch Market, which we will not stop at.
+Still, you totally can :) I'll give you the street name and general area to some of my favorite homes.
+As these are private residences, I will not disclose the full address regarding the owners privacy.
 Make as many stops as you like.
-Go out there, explore and get lost!
+Go out there, explore, and get lost!
 We had so much fun doing so and felt like little kids on a colorful treasure hunt!
 That's part of the fun-- getting lost and finding these beautiful houses!

-Not as crazy as the French Quarter....
-Not as far as Bywater...
-But right in the middle, we found the neighborhood of Faubourg Marigny to be one of our favorite!
-Just the right amount of walking in southern heat, this more secluded neighborhood is boasting with bohemian bars, local jazz clubs and Cajun bistros.
+Not as crazy as the French Quarter, not as far as Bywater, but right in the middle, we found the neighborhood of Faubourg Marigny to be one of our favorites!
+Just the right amount of walking in the southern heat, this more secluded neighborhood is boasting with bohemian bars, local jazz clubs, and Cajun bistros.
 Ohh and the houses I mean, look at this beauty!!!
 This is our first stop, a 6 min walk from the French Market.
-Located in Esplanade Ave this pink beauty will make any dancing disco queens dreams come true!
+Located in Esplanade Ave, this pink beauty will make any dancing disco queens dreams come true!

-* Challenge : can you find what street theses are on?
-Leave a comment if you found theses!
+* Challenge: can you find what street theses are on?
+Leave a comment if you found these!

 Find popping colors on Clouet St.